farmOS/farmOS/README.md

 This module is part of the [FarmOS](http://drupal.org/project/farm) distribution.

-This module is part Features, part custom code.
-The Features part provides a new role called "Farm Manager" (depends on the Role Export module).
-The custom code provides a hook that other modules can implement to assign permissions to that
-role: hook_farm_manager_perms(), which just needs to return an array of permission strings.
+This module provides two things: 1) a new role called "Farm Manager", and 2) a hook that other modules can implement to assign permissions to that role: hook_farm_manager_perms(), which just needs to return an array of permission strings.

 The Farm Manager module implements this hook on behalf of all the farm_* modules to automatically add all their necessary permissions.
 But you can also